How to use this program

 Lesson 2: Mapping Meeting Places

-Students will identify two meeting places as part of their family emergency communication plan.
-They will draft and finalize aerial maps of their home and their neighborhood, chart evacuation routes on their maps and show their maps to their families.
+They will draft and finalize aerial maps of their home and their neighborhood; they will also plan chart evacuation routes on their maps and show their maps to their families.

 Purpose of Activity